swapnilkesarkar23/Data-Engineering-Nanodegree/1_data_modeling/P1_Postgres_Data_Modeling_and_ETL/README.md

 ## Project Description

-The aim of this project is to putting below things into practice
+The aim of this project is to put below things into practice
 - Relational Data Modeling
 - Data Modeling using Postgres
 - Building an ETL pipeline using Python